Plotting and Programming in Python: Introduction, Variables, and DataFrames

 Then print a sentence using all three variables.

-Exercise 2 — Predict before running
+Exercise 2 — Working with Lists

 Predict the result of each expression: